Electricity Commission of New South Wales: Formation and expansion

+Founding Commissioners

+In May 1949, Harold Conde (1898–1959)—employed by Electric Light & Power Supply Corporation (EL&PSC) since 1929 and its General Manager since 1938—was appointed head of the newly established Electricity Commission of New South Wales (ECNSW).
+Conde's appointment was intended to deal with the frequent blackouts of the period and, almost certainly, was influenced by the better performance of EL&PSC in expanding generating capacity and maintaining a reliable supply, relative to Sydney County Council (SCC).
+The minister to whom he answered, Joseph (J.J) Cahill, was particularly aggrieved at delays to a major expansion of capacity, SCC's Pyrmont 'B' Power Station, and Cahill lost confidence in SCC's management.
+As the chairman of the Commission, Conde oversaw the subsequent reorganisation and expansion of electricity generation and transmission during the 1950s.
+By 1955, the available generating capacity had caught up with demand for electricity, and the electricity crisis and its blackouts were at an end.

+Vivian J. F. Brain (1896—1957), a former Chief Electrical Engineer of the Public Works Department and chairman of the State Electricity Authority, was appointed as a commissioner and vice-chairman of Commission.

 Distribution restructure

 After the takeover of the generation functions by the Electricity Commission, the SCC and other municipal county councils became distributors of electricity only.
 The Prospect County Council was formed in 1957, as a spin-off from the Sydney County Council.

 In the early 1990s, eastern state governments prepared for the National Electricity Market and electricity deregulation.
 In 1989, the state government formed Sydney Electricity, to take control of electricity distribution from Sydney municipal councils.
 Prospect County Council became Prospect Electricity in 1991, and was responsible for retailing electricity to consumers in the Greater Western Sydney region and was controlled by local councils in the area.
 In 1996, Sydney Electricity was merged with Orion Energy to form EnergyAustralia.
 In 1996, Prospect Electricity was merged with Illawarra Electricity to form Integral Energy.
 Country Energy was formed on 1 July 2001 with the merger of New South Wales rural-based energy retailers, Great Southern Energy, Advance Energy and Northpower.

 On 14 December 2010 Kristina Keneally Labor government sold the state's electricity retailing assets for A$5.3 billion.
 The sales were as follows: